Major/Minor Course Planning

 If you are planning to apply to a professional school, it is important to have at least one alternate major in mind that does not require admission.
 An appointment with an academic advisor is a good place to start to identify alternate majors that might align well with your interests and personal/professional goals.

 Remember some of the professional schools have multiple possible enrollment dates.
-Many of the professional schools also offer graduate degrees, so if your goal of entering the professional school as an undergraduate is not possible, consider applying for a graduate-level program.
+Many professional schools also offer graduate degrees, so if your goal of entering the professional school as an undergraduate is not possible, consider applying for a graduate-level program.

 Track Your Degree Progress